mitchellwarr/ITPR6.590_Testing_Plan/Test_Plan.md

 ## Development Team
 ### Training Needs
 All testers need to have an understanding of the functional and non-functional requirements of the application.
 All testers need to have knowledge of Go and the testing package built into Go.
-Staff will need to be familar with the to-do list software, and GitHub.
+Staff will need to be familar with the [to-do list software](http://abstractspoon.weebly.com/), and [GitHub](https://github.com/).

 ### Responsibilities
 The roles are shared, and both Sarah and Mitch will be responsible for all components and deliverables.
 Sarah will oversee the quality of documentation and Mitch will oversee the quality and design on the software and tests

 ## Schedule
 The schedule will be kept up to date using [to do list](http://abstractspoon.weebly.com/) and uploaded to the [git repo](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/blob/master/SoftwareTesting.tdl).
+Sarah and Mitch will meet once a week to disucss and implement the assignment applcaition.

 ## Testing Tasks
 ### Test scenarios